keyboardio/Kaleidoscope/docs/build_default_firmware.md

 # Install the firmware

+(If you are updating the firmware on a Keyboardio Model 100 for the first time, at this point, you may need to disconnect the keyboard from your computer, hold down the `Prog` key and plug the keyboard back in to put it into programming mode.
+Once you plug the keyboard back in, the `Prog` key will glow red.
+You may then continue with this tutorial.)

 If your keyboard has a programming interlock key, you'll need to hold it down now.
 On the Keyboardio Model 01, this is the `Prog` key.
 On the Keyboardio Atreus, this is the `Esc` key.

 Without releasing that key, click on the "right arrow" button in the sketch window menu bar.
 This starts the firmware installation process.